 - The density and size of trees on the land.

 - Time of the year.
-In summer, there is a high demand for land clearing services.
+In summer, there is a high demand for land-clearing services.
 Thus, prices are high.
 Hire a clearing service in the low-demand season to save money.

 - Presence of rocks, bush, and tree stumps.
 These make the clearing process slower and require more labor which increases the cost.
+You can save money by clearing bushes and small trees yourself.

 - Additional services such as grading on land preparation for a building.